Australia Entry Requirements

 Recommended Vaccinations

-• Japanese Encephalitis - For those visiting rural areas, particularly in northern Australia during wet season
+• Japanese Encephalitis for rural northern Australia camping

 Health Insurance